Working with the independent and voluntary sector

 Please see the Workforce Development Programme for further details about our qualification programmes.
 Please contact us if you need advice or guidance on qualifications, funding or local training provision.

 We have looked at Skills for Care’s latest guidance about training and development alongside information from the Health & Safety Executive, The Department of Health, Government legislation, best practice, law and dictates to recommend refresher and update training frequency.
-See our recommendations (65KB) (version two updated December 2011) to help providers meet the Care Quality Commission's Essential Standards.
+See our recommendations (PDF 65KB) (version two updated December 2011) to help providers meet the Care Quality Commission's Essential Standards.

 Common Induction Standards, Literacy, Numeracy and Computer Skills